jayeshv/flask-friends/README.md

 A flask extension for creating and managing friend relations

-Supports follow users and friendship creation on request
+Supports follow and request based friendship creation

 Uses sqlalchemy for persistence